 - You’ll get better results if you visit early.
 If you can arrive after sunrise (7am) and before businesses start opening (usually 9-10am), you’ll have far less pedestrians and other tourists to contend with in your shots.

 - Early is also good if you struggle in the heat.
 Singapore is hot and muggy all year round, so if you’re an Instagrammer who wants to be in the shot, bring supplies for freshening up.
 Oil-absorbing facial tissues and a handheld fan will go a long way in keeping you sweat-free, but I’d also bring a change of clothes if you plan to be out for several hours.
 The sweat struggle is real here.

 - Anytime you’re going out to take photographs of Singapore, always bring sunscreen and an umbrella with you.
 You’ll likely need both on the same day.

 - If you plan to visit all of the photography locations on this list, purchasing an EZ-Link Card is a much easier (and in most cases cheaper) way to use public transport than paying for a single ticket each time.

 - I also recommend downloading the free Citymapper app to your phone.
 When you enter the destinations below into the app, it’ll give you all the MRT, bus, and taxi options available from your current location along with estimated arrival times.
 This app was my lifeline for getting around Singapore when I lived there.

 - One more thing – Singapore is serious about their trash pick-up, so you’ll likely find rubbish bins standing proud outside several shophouses on this list every day of the week.
 Unfortunately, you can’t move them.
 Your best bet is to get creative with angles or remove them in Photoshop later.
 I’ve left them in my photos so you can see what you’ll be working with.

-Singapore Photography Spots: Where to Find Colorful Shophouses
+Singapore Photography Locations: Where to Find Colorful Shophouses